 Your initial question might be, can I stop the process?
 In most cases, you won’t be able to prevent the government from acquiring your land, but you are entitled to just compensation under eminent domain law.
-Learn more about eminent domain generally and what you’re entitled to receive, or continue reading through our tabs and pages o learn about the Indiana eminent domain process, your rights as a property owner and hiring an Indiana eminent domain attorney.
+Learn more about eminent domain generally and what you’re entitled to receive, or continue reading to learn about the Indiana eminent domain process, your rights as a property owner and hiring an Indiana eminent domain attorney.

 Biersdorf & Associates is a nationwide eminent domain law firm that only represents property owners, never the government or condemning authority.
 Our Indiana office is located in Carmel where we have five of-counsel eminent domain lawyers working on cases throughout the state.

 Property owners in Indiana have few options when it comes to hiring an eminent domain lawyer.
 Why?
 Because eminent domain is a highly specialized area of the law and very attorneys can claim expertise.
 Our attorneys have worked with property owners on many of InDOT’s recent projects, such as I-69, US-31, Vernon Bypass, Ohio River Bridges, and redevelopment projects such as the Indy Speedway Project and University expansion projects as well.
 Our attorneys have the experience necessary to identify damages that lead to a higher amount of compensation, and they can effectively interface with the condemning authority and work the legal system to help you obtain just compensation.

 Did you know that most eminent domain attorneys work on a contingent fee basis?
 With this fee structure, the attorney assumes the risk of earning a fee.